alexcleung/portfolio/README.md

 ## Portfolio - Alex Leung - last updated January 2021
 ##### Welcome
 - This page is a brief summary of my portfolio which I have completed and assembled on GitHub.
-- Data for these projects are either found from open sources or gathered myself.
+- Unlesss stated otherwise, data for these projects are either found from open sources or gathered myself.
 - Project topics are original and inspired by my hobbies and/or different areas of interest within data science.

 ### Data Science Projects